meganemichel/nf-tower-docs/content/docs/compute-envs/aws-batch.md

 {{% tip "faster pipelines with mounting enabled" %}}

-Optionally you can enable mounting of S3 buckets with Lustre or Fuse.
-These options attach a file system to each EC2 instance eliminating the need to transfer data between S3 and the instance, which can result in  significant improved performance.
+Optionally you can mount S3 buckets with *Lustre* or *Fuse*.
+These options attach a file system to each EC2 instance eliminating the need to transfer data between S3 and the instance, which can result in significant improved performance and reduce computing costs.
 Note Lustre is a paying service while Fuse is free.

 {{% /tip %}}

-**12.a** With the optional **Enable Fusion mounts** feature enabled, S3 buckets specified in the **Pipeline work directory** and **Allowed S3 Buckets**  fields will be accessible from `/fusion/s3/BUCKET_NAME`
+**12.a** With the optional **Enable Fusion mounts** feature enabled, S3 buckets specified in the **Pipeline work directory** and **Allowed S3 Buckets**  fields will be accessible from `/fusion/s3/BUCKET_NAME`.
+In the example bellow the `tower-bucket` and `imputation-gp2` buckets will be mounted and available in all EC2 instances as `/fusion/s3/tower-bucket` and `/fusion/s3/imputation-gp2` .

+{{% pretty_screenshot img="/uploads/2020/11/aws_fuse_options.png" %}}

 **12.b** If using **FSx** enter `/fsx` as the **FSx mount path** and then, the **Pipeline work directory** above should be set as `/fsx/work`